tstack/lnav/docs/source/usage.rst

   next/previous marked line.
 A regular search will also match the comment text.

+.. _partitions:

-:partitions: The log view can be partitioned to provide some context about where you are in a collection of logs.
+:partitions: The LOG view can be partitioned to provide some context about where you are in a collection of logs.
 For example, in logs for a test run, partitions could be created with the name for each test.
 The current partition is shown in the breadcrumb bar and